starkoka/starkoka/README.md

 <h3> 💻 about my environment</h3>

-  - 🟦 &nbsp; CentOS Stream 9
+  - 🟦 &nbsp; Crystal Linux

         I'm using this as my main OS.